 The Ducks have gained promotion to the highest level in their history as Champions of Division 1 South.
 Run close by Witton Albion, they finally pulled clear in the last couple of weeks of the season to win the Title by six points.

-Based on the Western side of Barnsley, close to the M1 motorway, the Club was originally known as Worsborough Common, before changing its name to Aqua Force Barnsley (reflecting a sponsorship arrangement) in 2011, then Shaw Lane Aquaforce twelve months later, and finally dropping the Aquaforce part of their name in compliance with FA rules in the summer of 2016.
+The Club was originally known as Worsborough Common, before changing its name to Aqua Force Barnsley (reflecting a sponsorship arrangement) in 2011, then Shaw Lane Aquaforce twelve months later, and finally dropping the Aquaforce part of their name in compliance with FA rules in the summer of 2016.

 Shaw Lane's rise has been meteoric in recent seasons.
 Promoted from the Sheffield & Hallam County Senior League in 2013, they progressed via successive promotions through the Northern Counties East League Division 1 and then Premier Division, and into the Evo-Stik NPL Division 1 South in 2015.
 Runners-up in their first season, they were then surprisingly defeated at home by Coalville Town in the play-off final, before securing promotion this season at the second time of asking.